Singond/PDFriend/README.md

 -------------------
 Standalone executable jars are provided at the [releases page](https://github.com/Singond/PDFriend/releases).
-Download the `pdfriend-standalone-*.jar` and put it anywhere on your computer.
+Download the `pdfriend-*-standalone.jar` and put it anywhere on your computer.
 You can then run the application like any other executable jar:

-    java -jar pdfriend-standalone.jar [arguments]
+    java -jar pdfriend-???-standalone.jar <arguments>

+where `???` is the version number.

 You can simplify this by creating a script called `pdfriend`, where you call the command above and pass any arguments given